Design:

 Participate in a design challenge

-There are industry-specific innovation challenges, such as the big food redesign challenge or geographically focused design challenges.
+There are industry-specific innovation challenges or geographically focused design challenges.

 Here in Switzerland, the Design Prize Switzerland is looking for innovative designs and solutions bi-annually in the ‘circular design’ category.